Child sleep: Put preschool bedtime problems to rest

-The scenario: You're tired of the whining, so you get angry with your child or give up and let your child fall asleep in front of the TV — or in your bed.
+The scenario: You're tired of the whining, so you give up and let your child fall asleep in front of the TV — or in your bed.

 It's never too late to teach your child good sleeping habits.
+If your child is pushing the limits, state your expectations and stick to the routine.
 Eventually, your consistency will pay off in a good night's sleep for everyone.